 Universalism's roots are in the radical branches of the Protestant Reformation.
 Reflecting this heritage, our services are similar in form to Protestant worship and are about an hour in length.
 They include lively music, hymns, readings, silence for meditation and a reflection.
 Our ministers’ thought-provoking sermons are about 15 minutes long.
 You can listen to a couple of them here and here.

 We UUs love singing!
 The order of celebration -- and the speaker -- will tell you when we sing.
-Standing is optional, as is rhythmic clapping if you are so moved.
+Standing is optional.
 Sometimes we do a short reading together; it’s printed out or the words are on the screen.
 You can learn more about our music program here.